singhal-menasvee/zapier-automation/README.md

 ### 🙌 Credits
-Built with 💙 by Manasvi Singhal, Shubh Pandey & Ramesh Kumar Inspired by the simplicity of Zapier, but reimagined for the decentralized future.
+Built with 💙 by Manasvi Singhal, Dhruv pryag ,Shubh Pandey  Ramesh Kumar Inspired by the simplicity of Zapier, but reimagined for the decentralized future.

 ### ✨ Want to Contribute?